123andy/redcap-docker-compose/rdc/documentation/README.md

 The build consists of:
  * The official PHP-Apache docker image (Currently version 8.1)
  * The official MySql docker image (currently version 8.0)
- * A basic alpine-based MailHog image (for capturing outbound emails from REDCap for your review)
+ * Mailpit (for capturing outbound emails from REDCap for your review)
  * A basic alpine-based cron image (for running the REDCap cron and handling log rotation)
  * (optional) The official alpine-based PhpMyAdmin web-based mysql tool for managing the database.
    * You can comment this out or stop the service after startup (see FAQ)